-The latest version 1607 of Windows 10, also known as the Anniversary Update comes with some specific driver signing changes.
-Beginning with the release of Windows 10 Anniversary Update, all new kernel mode drivers must be digitally signed by and submitted to the Windows Hardware Developer Center Dashboard portal.
+Windows 10 introduces some specific driver signing changes.
+Now, all new kernel mode drivers must be digitally signed by and submitted to the Windows Hardware Developer Center Dashboard portal.

 Driver Signing Changes in Windows 10